draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-06-01-what-i-read-in-may-2023.md

 I've already started <cite>The Fascination</cite>, by Essie Fox, and it's amazing so far.

 I tend not to go in for many crime/thriller blog tours as I find them quite challenging to review.
-However, there are a couple of exceptions to my rule: appealing Orenda titles (<cite>You Can't See Me</cite>, by Eva Björg Ægisdóttir), and new additions to series I love (also <cite>You Can't See Me</cite>, and <cite>Voices of the Dead</cite>, by Ambrose Parry).
+However, there are a couple of exceptions to my rule: appealing Orenda titles (<cite>You Can't See Me</cite>, by Eva Björg Ægisdóttir), and new books by authors I love (also <cite>You Can't See Me</cite>, and <cite>Voices of the Dead</cite>, by Ambrose Parry).
 I can't wait to read these!

 I'm also planning to continue my Oliver Sacks and Terry Pratchett journeys with <cite>Migraine</cite> and <cite>Thief of Time</cite>.